shubhanjal44/tej-india/docs/HELP_CENTER.md

 ### What are events?

-Events are gatherings where SkillSwap members can:
+Events are gatherings where TejIndiamembers can:
 - Learn new skills together
 - Network with other learners and teachers
 - Attend workshops and webinars